aswindam/Brain_tumor/README.md

 flowchart TD
-    A[📂 MRI Dataset + Ground Truths] --> B[☁️ Upload to Google Cloud Storage] B --> C[🧠 Gemini 2.5 Pro in Vertex AI] subgraph "Intelligent Core"
+    A[📂 MRI Dataset + Ground Truths] --> B[☁️ Upload to Google Cloud Storage] B --> C[🧠 Gemini 2.5 Pro in Vertex AI]
-        C -- "Multimodal Reasoning & Classification" --> D[🎯 Prompt Strategy] D -- "Generates Conclusion" --> I[💬 AI Diagnostic Assistant (Chatbot)] end
+    C -- "Model is Deployed as an API" --> E[🚀 GCP API Endpoint]

-    D --> E[🚀 Deploy as GCP API Endpoint]
+    subgraph "Client-Facing Services"
-    E --> F[📲 Real-Time MRI Classification & Chat]
+        E -- "Provides Classification" --> F[📲 Real-Time MRI Classification] E -- "Powers Conversational AI" --> I[💬 AI Diagnostic Assistant] end

-    E --> G[🔁 LLM-as-a-Judge Evaluation Loop]
+    subgraph "Quality Assurance Loop"
-    G --> H[📊 Accuracy & Confidence Reports]
+        E -- "Prediction Sent for Review" --> G[🔁 LLM-as-a-Judge Evaluation] G --> H[📊 Accuracy & Confidence Reports] end

 **📊 The Dataset: Fuel for the Engine**
 A model is only as good as its data.
-Ours was trained on a battlefield of diverse, expert-vetted medical imagery.
+Ours was forged on a battlefield of diverse, expert-vetted medical imagery.

 Scale: A colossal 27,000+ brain MRI scans.

-Source: Forged from multiple peer-reviewed research papers, open medical repositories, and elite academic datasets.
+Source: Aggregated from multiple peer-reviewed research papers, open medical repositories, and elite academic datasets.

 Ground Truth: Every image is backed by ironclad, expert-annotated ground truths from published studies.

 Preparation: All images were ruthlessly standardized, anonymized, and batch-processed for peak performance.

 **🚀 Real-Time API: Intelligence on Demand**
-The model's power is accessible through a secure, high-performance API on GCP.
-It's ready to integrate with any web app, mobile client, or hospital PACS system.
+The model's power is accessible through a secure, high-performance API on GCP, ready to integrate with any web app, mobile client, or hospital PACS system.

-Below is the python example how this model design works in backend.
+Below is an example of how a client application would call the API.

 **Example API Call (Python):**

-Python
+**Python**

 import requests